TheMrLively/seattle_library/README.md

-# Love in the time of Covid-19
+# Online Checkouts in the Time of COVID-19

 First things first, I have an admission, I love the Seattle Public Library.